 - Formulation of school calendars.

-The above bodies have the particular roles there they perform in the smooth running of primary education in Nigeria.
-They also try to give all primary schools useful information and updates on the improvement in the primary school in Nigeria.
+The above bodies have particular roles they perform in the smooth running of primary education in Nigeria.
+They also try to give all primary schools useful information and updates on the improvement in the primary schools in Nigeria.